diegovdc/echoic-space/reagent-frontend/public/blog/2019-04-28_recuento-taller-abiert-2_9-con-milo-tamez/2019-04-28_recuento-taller-2_9-con-milo-tamez.md

 Una de las principales influencias y confluencias en relación con mi interés por trabajar con los sonidos de la naturaleza ha sido el trabajo de y con [Christopher Luna](http://www.christopherlunamega.com/), compositor e improvisador con el que he colaborado desde hace años.
 Su trabajo se concentra en la realización de transcripciones precisas de una multiplicidad de fenómenos sonoros (entre ellos los de origen natural) y un trabajo sobre el concepto de modelo sonoro, inaugurado por Fraçoise Bernard Mâche.

 Sobre los modelos sonoros, dice Mâche:
-> It is important for a composer to listen to the world of sounds and to perceive in it form-models - encounters between the schemes of the deep psyche and acoustical laws - not because it is a repertory of discoveries to make, but because is a biological function, the excercising of which cannot be hindered with impunity.
+> It is important for a composer to listen to the world of sounds and to perceive in it form-models - encounters between the schemes of the deep psyche and acoustical laws - not because it is a repertory of discoveries to make, but because is a biological function, the exercising of which cannot be hindered with impunity.
 A culture which lays claim to doing without this sound phenomenology completely risks depriving itself of something essential to its progress.
-If it reduces the practice of the model to earlier musical examples, asphyxia threatens very quickly: extinguish the final echo of real sound and formalism re-establishes its dessicating monopoly; it is the lot of all neo-classicisms, collages and "readings" of the second degree.
+If it reduces the practice of the model to earlier musical examples, asphyxia threatens very quickly: extinguish the final echo of real sound and formalism re-establishes its desiccating monopoly; it is the lot of all neo-classicisms, collages and "readings" of the second degree.
 The music of the repertoire are certainly also sounds from the environment, and in this regard potential models.
 But from copy to copy their purely cultural exploitation is exhausted and, like Antée who only regained strength on contact with the earth-mother, summons a return to the earth, i.e. to biological laws.

 <small>Mâche, F.B.: Music, Myth and Nature.
 Hardwood Academic Publishers, Contemporary
 Music Studies, Vol. 6 (1992)</small>